apache/db-jdo/README.md

 ## Checking Out The Project

 You can check out the source for this project using the `Clone or Download` option above.
-For example you can type either of the following
+For example you can type either of the following:

     git clone git@github.com:apache/db-jdo.git